What's new in Prism 10

 A more open file format

-The file format, using the .prism file extension, stores raw data, analysis parameters and results, and customized graphs in an accessible industry-standard format like CSV, PNG, and JSON.
+The file format, using the .prism file extension, stores raw data, analysis parameters and results, and customized graphs in an accessible industry-standard format.

 By leveraging the data collected in previous experiments or analyses, you can facilitate efficient data reuse and promote transparency in research to make more informed decisions in future experiments.
 In the spirit of safeguarding interoperability and reusability, the new file format allows you to embrace FAIR data principles.